Seniors graduating in 2020 from:

 3 pm at the Rancho Bernardo Library upstairs Community Room, 17110 Bernardo Center Dr. Please bring your portfolio with eight pieces of work.
 These should show a range of different subject matter, media and approach.
 No computer-generated images of work.
 Winners will be notified after all interviews are completed.
 Scholarships will be presented at our annual Spring Fling at the RB Library upstairs Community Room, where you will be invited to exhibit your artwork, as well as at your school's end-of -year award ceremony, if available.

-The Spring Fling is scheduled for April 19 Sunday.
+The Spring Fling is scheduled for Sunday, April 19.
 Take in and set up of artwork is 10:30 to 12.
 This one-day art show starts at 12:30 pm.
-It will feature our scholarship winner(s), and includes live music by vocalist Emily Peterson, art by NCSFA members, and refreshments by the Friends of the Rancho Bernardo Library.
+It will feature our scholarship winner(s), and includes live music at 1 pm - 1:30 pm, art by NCSFA members, and refreshments by the Friends of the Rancho Bernardo Library.

 The committee meets with each applicant.
 The interviews consist of two major parts: